Namish-pa/Tabzilla/README.md

 To install and test this Chrome extension locally:

 0. Clone the repo using git clone
-1. Open Google Chrome and go to `chrome://extensions/`
+1. Open Google Chrome and go to `chrome://extensions/` (make sure you can run legacy extensions)
 2. In the top right, enable **Developer mode**
 3. Click the **Load unpacked** button
 4. Select the folder containing the extension's files (where `manifest.json` is located)